pal03377/Athena-New/docs/overview/playground.rst

     Once the evaluation has started, the exercises and the metrics can no longer be changed!
     However, additional expert links can be created.

-Instead of uploading the exercises and defining the metrics separately, the researcher can also import an existing configuration at the top of the Researcher View.
+Instead of uploading the exercises and defining the metrics separately, the researcher can also import an existing configuration at the top of the *Researcher View*.

 After the evaluation has been started and the experts have begun to evaluate, the researcher can track each expert's progress by clicking the Update Progress button.
-Evaluation results can be exported at any time during the evaluation using the Download Results button.
+Evaluation results can be exported at any time during the evaluation using the *Download Results* button.

 .. figure:: ../images/playground/expert_evaluation/view_expert_evaluation_progress.png
     :width: 850px